nolafs/marmalade-holding/site/content/faqs/the-game-of-life.md

 ---
-title: Monopoly
-Title: Monopoly
+title: The Game of Life
 image: /images/uploads/monopoly-hero-1.jpg
-icon: /images/uploads/hands-wide-open-monopoly-150x150.png
+icon: /images/uploads/monopoly_icon.png
 faq:
   - answer: >-
       If you are using an iOS device, please try tapping the Restore Purchases button on the Settings screen.
-Make sure you’re logged in to the same Apple account you used for the original purchase.
+Make sure you’re logged in to the same Apple account that was used for the original purchase.

       If you are using an Android device, you should be able to restore your purchases by tapping the Buy button again from the in-game shop.
-Don’t worry, you won’t be charged twice, as long as you are using the same Google Play account that was used for the original purchase.
+Don’t w#orry, you won’t be charged twice, as long as you are using the same Google Play account that was used for the original purchase.
 Please make sure to tap the exact same thing as you did when you bought the original in-app purchase.